• Skip to primary navigation

 • About

-Spaghetti squash noodles served on a white plate with a napkin and a fork.
+Spaghetti squash pasta is served on a white plate with a fork.

-This spaghetti squash recipe is handy whenever I crave my favorite pasta dish.
-It's a really simple one: Spaghetti cooked to al dente, then coated in a sauce of butter, garlic, and parmesan.
+This spaghetti squash pasta is handy whenever I crave my favorite pasta dish.
+It's a simple one: Spaghetti cooked al dente, then coated in a sauce of butter, garlic, and Parmesan.
+I don't touch the stuff anymore, but sometimes, I crave it.
+And when I do, I make hearts of palm pasta or these spaghetti squash noodles.
+They totally hit the spot, every single time.

 Ingredients

-• Spaghetti squash: You can cook it in the microwave, the fastest and easiest way.
-Or you can bake it in the oven.
+• Spaghetti squash: You can cook it in the microwave, which is the fastest and easiest way, or bake it in the oven.

 • Butter: I use unsalted butter.